eliasgranderubio/dagda/README.md

 ### Analyzing docker images/containers

+In the next subsections, both, performing static analysis of known vulnerabilities and monitoring running docker containers for detecting anomalous activities will be described in depth.

+#### Performing static analysis of known vulnerabilities
-The main **Dagda** target is perform the analysis of known vulnerabilities in docker images/containers, so if you want perform an analysis over a docker image/container, you must type:
+One of the main **Dagda** targets is perform the analysis of known vulnerabilities in docker images/containers, so if you want perform an analysis over a docker image/container, you must type:
 ```
 	python3 dagda.py check --docker_image jboss/wildfly
 ```